 4. Cost (25) points) - Budget costs are reasonable and justifiable.
+Budget costs are broken up into the three phases associated with this RFP: assessment, salvage plan, and removal.

 GOMA contemplates award of the contract to the Contractor with the highest total points.
 Note: GOMA reserves the right to re-advertise this RFP if an adequate number of responses is not received.